john-cuffe/MAMBA2/README.md

       - The name of the address column to parse in the \*data2_name\* csv file
     - Use_remaining_parsed_address:
       - Do you want to use any remaining address information beyond what is specified as a variable or a block.
+     -standardize_addresses:
+      - boolean.
+If True, provide a json of address columns you wish to standardize in _address_to_standrize_.
+False skips.
+    - address_to_standardize:
+      - a json entry showing a comma separated list of address variables to standardize within a dataset.
+         - example {'data1':'firstaddress,secondaddress','data2':'anaddress,anotheraddress'}
     - Use_custom_model:
       - Do you have a custom matching model you want to run?
 See Custom Models for details
     - Imputation_method:
       - Either 'Nominal' or 'Imputer'.
 See Imputation Methods below for details
     - saved_model:
       - If you have a model that you have saved and wish to use, enter its name here (include the .joblib ending).
+"None' if not.
     - saved_model_target:
       - If you want to _save_ your model, enter a file name here, ending with '.joblib'
     - feature_elimination_mode: